Removing Barriers to Apprenticeships call for proposals – Now closed

 Apprenticeship numbers have continued to drop following government reforms.
 We are still seeing disparity and under-representation between different genders, cultures, ages and disabilities in different sectors and across the apprenticeship workforce as a whole

-This is a call for project proposals from across the public, private and VCSE sectors to pilot, through a test and learn approach, a number of projects supporting small cohorts of under-represented learners to remove identified and evidenced barriers to apprenticeships, including but not exclusive to:
+This call for project proposals from across the public, private and VCSE sectors aims to pilot, through a test and learn approach, a number of projects supporting small cohorts of under-represented learners to remove identified and evidenced barriers to apprenticeships, including but not exclusive to: